- Daily progestogen-only pill – no pill break

 How to take Cerazette

-Take 1 pill every day, at the same time each day, with no breaks to prevent pregnancy.
+Take one pill every day, at the same time each day, with no breaks to prevent pregnancy.
 You take the packs back-to-back without a break, including during your period.
 Many women won’t have their period at all while on Cerazette – this is normal and should not cause concern.

 How does Cerazette work?